 And soon after, the idea was put to the test…

-A cross between Gett and Tinder (not that I’ve actually used Tinder)…the operation of it is exceptionally clever.
-You can see if you have had any mutual friends use and recommend the said babysitter, read reviews and see how many sits they’ve done since joining Bubble.
+A cross between Gett and Tinder (not that I’ve actually used Tinder), the operation of it is exceptionally clever.
+You can see if any mutual friends have used/recommend the babysitter, read reviews and see how many sits they’ve done since joining Bubble.
 You’re also able to pick someone according to your budget.
-I throughly enjoyed swiping through so many profiles.
+I throughly enjoyed swiping through so many profiles!

 About 10 minutes, all was confirmed.
 Just like that.

 Yes, a stranger would be turning up at my door to look after my child on a Sunday morning whilst the hubster and I would get some work done.
 Psshhh.
 I didn’t know whether to be proud or petrified at what I’d just done.